-The user is fpp and the password is falc Normally users do not need to use the SSH Shell is typically used by advanced con.
-SSH Shell for operations or configuring the FPP.
-The d users that want to customize the FPP.
-FPP Manual- Version 5.0 Page 132
+The user is fpp and the password is falcon.

+Normally users do not need to use the SSH Shell for operations or configuring the FPP.
+The SSH Shell is typically used by advanced users that want to customize the FPP.